ursaspace/ursa-arcgis-toolbox/README.md

 ## Invoicing

-Orders will have relevant invoices sent via e-mail as soon as possible after a user's submission.
-Invoices are to be paid withtin 30 days after receiving the invoice from Ursa.
+Relevant invoices will be sent via e-mail as soon as possible after a user's order submission.
+Invoices are to be paid by the user withtin 30 days after receiving the invoice from Ursa.

 ## Tests